Tetra HTTP Relay Agent User Guide (v1.0.x)

 : The HTTP request failed, either because the request was unable to be executed, or the response has status code400

-or higher.
-Additional information about why the request failed is accessible on the Command Details page.
+can fail.
+Additional information about why the request failed is accessible in the response body visible from the Command Details page.